 HYDRAULIC PRESSURES AS HIGH AS OPERATING PRESSURE MAY REMAIN TRAPPED IN SMALL AREAS OF THE EQUIPMENT.
-ENSURE ALL MAINTENANCE IS CARRIED OUT BY A QUALIFIED SERVICE TECHNICIAN, AND THAT ADEQUATE PERSONAL PROTECTIVE EQUIPMENT IS USED TO GUARD AGAINST PRESSURE INJURIES
+ENSURE ALL MAINTENANCE IS CARRIED OUT BY A QUALIFIED SERVICE TECHNICIAN, AND THAT ADEQUATE PERSONAL PROTECTIVE EQUIPMENT IS USED TO GUARD AGAINST PRESSURE INJURIES.

-3. 🗌 using a low-pressure wash wand, or an appropriate solvent-based grease-cutting cleaner such as Varsol Ensure adequate containment is in place to prevent environmental contamination from residual hydraulic fluid dirty grease, and cleaning agents.
+3. 🗌 Clean the exterior of the tool thoroughly, using either a water hose with a spray nozzle or a pressure washer using a low-pressure wash wand, or an appropriate solvent-based grease-cutting cleaner such as Varsol.
+Ensure adequate containment is in place to prevent environmental contamination from residual hydraulic fluid, dirty grease, and cleaning agents.
 4. 🗌 Clean the interior spaces of the tool thoroughly, using either a water hose with a spray nozzle (do not use a pressure washer), or an appropriate solvent-based grease-cutting cleaner such as Varsol.
 Ensure adequate containment is in place to prevent environmental contamination from residual hydraulic fluid, dirty grease, and cleaning agents.
-Make a note if any metal shavings or metal pieces are flushed out of the gear train cavity - i shavings or metal pieces are seen the tong must be overhauled before it is returned to service.
+Make a note if any metal shavings or metal pieces are flushed out of the gear train cavity - if shavings or metal pieces are seen the tong must be overhauled before it is returned to service.
 5. 🗌 Inspect all fasteners and fastener safety wires (if equipped).
 Replace any missing fasteners - use Grade 8 bolts only unless otherwise specified.
 Re-torque all external fasteners to SAE specifications.
-6. 🗌 Repair or replace any damaged or missing external body parts, such as torque gauge mounts, hydraulic supports door switch protectors, etc. 7. 🗌 Perform a visual inspection of all protruding body pieces (example: hydraulic valve mounts, inlet & outlet line supports, tong legs, shifter handle pivot lugs).
+6. 🗌 Repair or replace any damaged or missing external body parts, such as torque gauge mounts, hydraulic supports, safety door protectors, etc. Perform a visual inspection of all protruding body pieces (example: hydraulic valve mounts, inlet & outlet line

+7. Perform a visual inspection of all protruding body pieces (example: hydraulic valve mounts, inlet & outlet line supports, tong legs, shifter handle pivot lugs).
 Tighten or replace loose or missing fasteners.
 McCoy recommends that damaged or missing body parts be repaired or replaced as soon as possible.